niebert/3D_Construction_Geogebra/README.md

 ![Mirror-Basic](img/3d_object_perspective_drawing_red_lines.png)

 ## Use a Paper as Mediator between 3D and 2D Construction
 You can use a paper as mediator between the 3D world and the 2D projection on the paper.
+The point `Z` is the point where the eye is located. `h` is the horizon of the contruction and `s` is parallel to the horizon `h` as the intersection of the groundplane and plane of the mirror.
+Projected objects "stand" on the groundplane and the projection to the mirror plane is the objective of the construction.

 ![Z-Construction](img/paper_location_mirror_unfold.png)

 ## Z-Construction for Lines on a Surface
-A Z-construction generates perspective image of a half-line.
+A Z-construction generates perspective image of a half-line `g`.
+Assume you draw a half line in the ground plane.
+The a parallel line `g` is drawn through the point of the eye `Z`.
+The intersection of that line with the horizon generates the vanishing point for the projection of the halfline to the mirror plane.

 ![Z-Construction](img/z_construction_line_on_surface.png)